 Once you feel good, maintain your health by continuing to receive regular massages.
 It may make sense to reduce the frequency or duration, especially if you were previously receiving treatments during a recovery stage.
 We recommend a 90-minute full body massage at home at least once every eight weeks to help maintain good health.

-If you cannot afford to book a professional mobile massage as often as that, you can still use massage to maintain your health.
+If you cannot afford to book a professional mobile massage in London as often as that, you can still use massage to maintain your health.
 There are plenty of ways to massage yourself or a friend for free.
 Start off with this simple guide to learn how to give a foot massage in 6 easy steps.